IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

    ```
    Create a new instance using the extension.

-## Resolving Docker permission denied errors
+## Resolving Docker permission errors

-**Problem**: Commands fail with "permission denied" errors when trying to access Docker.
+**Problem**: Commands fail with "permission denied" errors when trying to access the Docker.

 **Solution**: Only privileged users can access the Docker daemon.
-Adding the user to the Docker group grants the required permissions to run Docker commands without sudo.
+Adding the user to the Docker group grants the required permissions to run the Docker commands without sudo.

 1. On Linux or WSL, verify if your user is in the Docker group:
    ```bash